 - 1. To verify laws of reflection of sound. - 2.
 To determine the density of solid (denser than water) by using a spring balance and a measuring cylinder. - 3.
 To establish the relation between the loss in weight of a solid when fully immersed in - a. tap water - b. strongly salty water, with the weight of water displaced by it by taking at least two different solids. - 4.
-To observe and compare the pressure exerted by a solid iron cuboid on sand while resting on its three different faces and to calculate the pressure exerted in the three different cases. - 5.
+To observe and compare the pressure exerted by a solid iron cuboid on fine sand/ wheat flour while resting on its three different faces and to calculate the pressure exerted in the three different cases. - 5.
 To determine the velocity of a pulse propagated through a stretched string/slinky. - 6.
 To study the characteristic of spirogyra/Agaricus, Moss/Fern, Pinus (either with male or female conre) and an Angiospermic plant.
 Draw and give two identifying features of groups they belong to. - 7.
 To observe and draw the given specimens-earthworm, cockroach, bony fish and bird.
-For each specimen record - a. one specific feature of its phylum - b. one adaptive feature with reference to its habitat.
+For each specimen record - a. one specific feature of its phylum - b. one adaptive feature with reference to its habitat. - 8.
+To verify the law of conservation of mass in a chemical reaction. - 9.
+To study the external features of root, stem, leaf and flower of monocot and dicot plants. - 10.
+To study the life cycle of mosquito.